Guide To Health Screenings At Every Age

 4 minutes

 Health screenings are an important part of a healthy lifestyle.
-Routine testing can help with early detection and enable you and your doctor to better monitor chronic conditions, like diabetes or high cholesterol.
-While routine health screenings can’t prevent or predict every health condition, they can give you and your medical team the knowledge you need to better manage your health, and combat any new or chronic health issues.
+Routine testing can help with early detection and enable you and your doctor to better monitor chronic conditions, like diabetes and high cholesterol.
+While routine health screenings can’t prevent or predict every health condition, they can give you and your medical team the knowledge needed to better manage your health, and combat any new and existing health issues.

 Recommended Health Screenings by Age